 Now, researchers from the University of New Mexico say in a new article published in Nature Geoscience to believe to have found the remains of Theia buried under the lunar surface.

-There is a major drawback to the impact hypothesis (as discussed at length by numerous scientists over the course of many years).
-It is the fact that although the oxygen isotopes in moon rocks collected during NASA's Apollo missions look a lot like those found on Earth, they are strikingly different from those found on other objects in our Solar System.
+There is a big disadvantage to the impact hypothesis (as discussed at length by numerous scientists over many years).
+It is the fact that even though the oxygen isotopes in the lunar rocks collected during NASA's Apollo missions closely resemble those found on Earth, they are strikingly different from those found on other objects in our Solar System.

 So how could the Moon be largely made up of the remains of Theia, as many models have predicted?